Accueil

 • Promote reflection, research, and innovation in the field of risk and uncertainty assessment and management in the context of emerging big data techniques — a topic of broad societal interest.

-• Increase and consolidate the partners’ level of excellence by organising international-scale activities in reflection, research, and training; facilitate direct contact between GENES and FNSP researchers, PhD students involved in research activities, CCR, MGEN, Thélem Assurances, GROUPAMA, and the IEF Foundation.
+• Increase and consolidate the partners' level of excellence by organizing international-scale activities in reflection, research, and training; facilitate direct contact between GENES and FNSP researchers, PhD students involved in research activities, CCR, MGEN, CCR, MGEN, MGEN, Thelem Assurances, Groupama, and the IEF Foundation.

 • Create opportunities for joint research and training activities between the Parties and their partners in the Applied Research Programme.

-• Develop partnerships with centres of academic excellence in areas relevant to CCR, MGEN, GROUPAMA, Thélem Assurances, and the IEF Foundation.
+• Develop partnerships with centers of academic excellence in areas relevant to CCR, MGEN, GROUPAMA, Thélem Assurances, and the IEF Foundation.

 Equipe scientifique